alinush/6.824-lecture-notes/l04-more-primary-backup.md

 #### What happens when the metadata server crashes?

 **Q:** While metadata server is down, can the system proceed?

+ + yes, clients who have the TLT can go on

 **Q:** Is there a backup metadata server?

+ + not in the paper, they said they might use Paxos for replication
+ + **TODO:** not clear why replicating the metadata server would lead to consistency problems

 **Q:** How does rebooted metadata server get a copy of the TLT?

+ + Eh, maybe it has it on disk?
+ + Maybe it just simply reconstructs it from all the heartbeats?

 **Q:** Does their scheme seem correct?

  - how does the metadata server know it has heard from all tractservers?
+   + it doesn't, it just adds servers as they send heartbeats
  - how does it know all tractservers were up to date?
+   + **TODO:** Up to date with what?

 #### Random issues

 **Q:** Is the metadata server likely to be a bottleneck?

+ - hard to tell. what's the use case?
+ - if you have a client w/ that has memory to remember TLT then he only contacts metadata server once and then starts doing all of his reads/writes
+ - if you have a lot of clients joining the system, or coming back but forgetting the TLT (because of lack of storage maybe), then the metadata server would be in use heavily
+   + however, this won't affect the bandwidth the clients get once they downloaded the TLT

 **Q:** Why do they need the scrubber application mentioned in 2.3?

  - why don't they delete the tracts when the blob is deleted?
+   + faster to do GC, rather than scheduling & executing deletes?
  - can a blob be written after it is deleted?
+   + **TODO:** not sure, seems like yes, because the metadata for that blob is in tract -1 and I don't think `WriteTract` checks the metadata before every write, so you could maybe have races

 #### Performance

 **Q:** How do we know we're seeing "good" performance?

- - what's the best you can expect?
+What's the best you can expect?

+ - best you can expect is to take each disks bandwidth and have the system's bandwidth be `# of disk * disk bandwidth`

-**Q:** Limiting resource for 2 GB / second single-client?
+**Q:** Limiting resource for 2 GBps single-client?

+ - assuming this is end of 5.2
+ - 30 tractservers means maximum of 30 * 130MB/s = 3.9GBps
+ - so limiting resource is network bandwidth

 **Q:** Figure 4a: Why starts low?
 Why goes up?
 Why levels off?

- - why does it level off at that particular performance?
+Why does it level off at that particular performance?

+ - starts low because single client bandwidth is limited
+ - goes up b.c. as # of clients is increased each one adds more bandwidth to the system
+ - levels off because at some point the client bandwidth > server's bandwidth
+ - why levels off at 32 GBps for `x` clients w/ 516 disks?
+   + Figure 3 suggests a 10,000 RPM disk can read 5MB chunks at around 130MB/s
+     - writes are similar
+   + not clear from logarithmic scale graph what `x` is
+     - `10 < x < 50` (maybe `25 < x < 50`?)
+   + `516 disks * 130MB/s = 67 GBps`, so seems like best case performance
+      should've leveled off at more than 32 GBps?
+     - in reality not all disks are 130MB/s maybe? (only the 10,000rpm SAS onese were that fast)
+     - in reality multiple disks on a single node might make that number smaller maybe?
+    + anyway, something like `x=40` clients would have `40 * 10Gbps = 40 * 1.25GBps
+      = 50 Gbps` which is higher than the actual (claimed) bandwidth of the server of 32 GBps

 **Q:** Figure 4b shows random r/w as fast as sequential (Figure 4a).

- - is this what you'd expect?
+Is this what you'd expect?

+ - Yes.
+Random R/W requests for different tracts go to different servers, just like sequential ones do `=`> no difference

 **Q:** Why are writes slower than reads with replication in Figure 4c?

+ - A write is sent to all tract servers?
+Not over until all of them reply.
+   + w/ higher number of clients writing `=>` more work done by each server
+   + Paper says: "As expected, the write bandwidth is about onethird of the read bandwidth since clients must send three copies of each write"
+ - A read is sent to just one?

 **Q:** Where does the 92 GB in 6.2 seconds come from?